 .John D. Mendlein, Ph.D., J.D. is an Executive Partner of Flagship Pioneering, a venture capital firm.
 Prior to joining Flagship, Dr. Mendlein served as President, Corporate and Product Strategy, of Moderna, Inc., a clinical stage biotechnology company.
 Dr. Mendlein also serves as a member of the board of aTyr Pharma, Inc., and previously served as its Chief Executive Officer and Executive Chairman of the board of directors.
 He also holds board positions with The BIO (Biotechnology Industry Organization) emerging companies board and Editas Medicine, Inc., a genome editing company.
 Dr. Mendlein previously served as the Chief Executive Officer of Adnexus Therapeutics, Inc., a biopharmaceutical company, which was purchased by Bristol-Myers Squibb (BMY) in 2008.
 Dr. Mendlein also served on the board of directors of Monogram Biosciences, Inc., an HIV and oncology diagnostic company that was acquired by Laboratory Corporation of America Holdings in 2009.
 Before that, he served as Chairman and Chief Executive Officer of Affinium Pharmaceuticals Ltd. (acquired by Debiopharm Group), and board member, General Counsel and Chief Knowledge Officer at Aurora Bioscience Corporation (acquired by Vertex Pharmaceuticals, Inc.).
 Dr. Mendlein holds a Ph.D. in physiology and biophysics from the University of California, Los Angeles, a J.D. from the University of California, Hastings College of the Law, and a B.S. in biology from the University of Miami.

-Dr. Shefali Agarwal is Chief Medical Officer at Epizyme, Inc., a clinical-stage company developing novel epigenetic therapies for cancer and other serious diseases, where she leads the global clinical development and regulatory strategy for tazemetostat for the treatment of cancer.
+Dr. Shefali Agarwal is President, Chief Executive Officer, and Chair of the Board of Onxeo S.A., a clinical stage biotechnology company developing drugs targeting DNA Damage Response (DDR).
+Prior to joining Onxeo, Dr. Agarwal was the Chief Medical Officer at Epizyme, Inc., a clinical-stage company developing novel epigenetic therapies for cancer and other serious diseases, where she lead the global clinical development and regulatory strategy for tazemetostat for the treatment of cancer.
 Prior to joining Epizyme in 2018, Dr. Agarwal held leadership positions across medical research, clinical development, clinical operations and medical affairs.
 She most recently served as chief medical officer at SQZ Biotech, where she built and led the clinical development organization, which included clinical research operations and the regulatory function.
 Before SQZ Biotech, Dr. Agarwal also held leadership positions at Curis and Tesaro.
 At Curis, she oversaw the Phase 2 study for its dual HDAC/PI3K inhibitor in diffuse large B-cell lymphoma, and the Phase 1 study in solid tumors for its oral checkpoint inhibitor.
 At Tesaro, she led the NDA and EMA submissions for ZEJULA(r) (niraparib) in ovarian cancer.
 Dr. Agarwal has also held positions of increasing responsibility at Covidien, AVEO Oncology and Pfizer.
 In addition to receiving her medical degree, Dr. Agarwal holds a master’s of public health and a master’s of science in business.

 Dr. Epstein is an epidemiologist and strategic consultant to life sciences companies and serves on the board of directors of Illumina, Inc., Veracyte, Inc., a molecular diagnostic company, Proteus Digital Health, Inc., a healthcare technology company, and Decipher Biosciences, a urologic cancer diagnostics company.
 From 2010 to 2012, Dr. Epstein served as president of the Medco-UBC Division and as Chief Research and Development officer of Medco Health Solutions, Inc., a managed healthcare company.
 In these roles, Dr. Epstein was responsible for all of Medco’s clinical research initiatives, including the Medco Research Consortium and United BioSource Corporation.
 Dr. Epstein served as Medco’s Chief Medical Officer from 1997 to 2010, leading formulary development, clinical guideline development, drug information services, personalized medicine program development, and client analytics and reporting.
 Dr. Epstein is the former President of the International Society of Pharmacoeconomics and Outcomes Research (ISPOR), and served on the board of directors of the Drug Information Association (DIA) and the International Society of Quality of Life, and was also elected to the AHRQ CERT (Centers for Education and Research on Therapeutics) Committee.
 Dr. Epstein holds a B.S. and an M.D. from the University of Michigan and an M.S. from the University of Maryland.